Skills Needed to Work with AI

 Core Technical Skills

-For example, a Johns Hopkins University analysis highlights that “proficiency in programming languages is a fundamental skill for AI development,” and that handling large datasets (via tools like Hadoop or Spark) is key to building accurate AI models.
+Proficiency in programming languages is a fundamental skill for AI development, and handling large datasets (via tools like Hadoop or Spark) is key to building accurate AI models.

 Mathematical and Analytical Skills